garrettw/vitals/README.md

 the other libraries you already use and even expects you to use them.

-Vitals consists of a few simple Sass tools for building modern, flexible websites: an improved normalize (also available in pure CSS), a flexbox shorthand system, and a fluid sizing function.
+Vitals consists of a few simple Sass tools for building modern, flexible websites: an improved normalize (also available in pure CSS), shorthand systems for flexbox and grid, and a fluid sizing function.

 Browser support: